Asceticism: Christianity

-Sexual abstinence such as those of the Encratites sect of Christians was only one aspect of ascetic renunciation, and both natural and unnatural asceticism have been part of Christian asceticism.
-The natural ascetic practices have included simple living, begging, fasting and ethical practices such as humility, compassion, meditation, patience and prayer.
-Evidence of extreme asceticism in Christianity appear in second century texts and thereafter, in both Eastern Orthodox Christian and Western Christian traditions, such as the practice of chaining the body to rocks, eating only grass, praying seated on a pillar in the elements for decades such as by the monk Simeon Stylites, solitary confinement inside a cell, abandoning personal hygiene and adopting lifestyle of a beast, self-inflicted pain and voluntary suffering.
-Such ascetic practices were linked to the Christian concepts of sin and redemption.
+Sexual abstinence, as practiced by Encratites sect of Christianity, for example, was only one aspect of ascetic renunciation, and both natural and unnatural asceticism have been part of Christian asceticism.
+Other ascetic practices have included simple living, begging, and fasting, as well as ethical practices like humility, compassion, meditation, patience, and prayer.
+Evidence of extreme asceticism in Christianity appears in second-century texts and thereafter in both Eastern and Western Christian traditions, including the practices of chaining one's body to rocks, eating only grass, praying seated on a pillar in the elements (e.g., the monk Simeon Stylites, solitary confinement inside a cell, abandoning personal hygiene and adopting lifestyle of a beast, mortification of the flesh, and voluntary suffering.
+Nevertheless, said practices were often rejected as beyond acceptable by ascetics like Barsanuphius of Gaza and John the Prophet.
+Ascetic practices were linked to the Christian concepts of sin and redemption.